- Academic Affairs

 The UMB CURE Scholars Program accepts 25-30 sixth-grade scholar applicants from three West Baltimore public schools.
 The 25-30 scholars are mentored as they navigate through middle school, high school, and college.
-As a true pipeline, without any leaks, the program is designed to offer selected scholars a 5:1 mentor to scholar ratio with an after-school component, Saturday tutoring component, and a summer enrichment component.
+As a true pipeline, without any leaks, the program is designed to offer selected scholars a 5:1 mentor-to-scholar ratio with an after-school component, Saturday tutoring component, and a summer enrichment component.

-Who are the partnership schools?
+What are the partnership schools?